 You should check any car you're going to drive to make sure it's safe to use.
+The car you practise in must be roadworthy.
 Check these things together before every practice session:

+- Tyres have enough tread and are properly inflated.

+- All lights and indicators are working.

+- Wipers, washers and horn are working.

+- · Brakes have been checked.

-- The tyres have enough tread and are properly inflated. - All the lights and indicators are working. - The wipers, washers and horn are working. - Glance at the registration sticker to check the car is registered.
+- Glance at the registration sticker to check the car is registered.